Border Collie

-The Border Collie is a British breed of herding dog of the collie type of medium size.
+The Border Collie is a breed of British herding dog of the collie type of medium size.
 It originates in the region of the Anglo-Scottish border, and descends from the traditional sheepdogs once found all over the British Isles.
-It is kept mostly as a working sheep-herding dog or as a companion animal.
+It is kept predominantly as a sheep-herding dog or as a companion animal.
 It competes with success in sheepdog trials.
-It has been claimed that it is the most intelligent breed of dog.
+Some have claimed that it is the most intelligent breed of dog.